SwingGuy1024/Blog/Exception Antipatterns.md

 ### 5 Trust Your Data
 Yeah, I know.
 This one is much tougher than any of the others.
 Problems in the data are the whole reason people catch all those exceptions that I'm trying to discourage.
 They're the rotting corpse from which the bugs hatch.
 On many projects, I've seen people preface every method call with `if (someObject != null) {`, being ever so cautious that the data could be bad.
 And it often is, even in a running system.
 It doesn't help that a lot of database tables are filled with optional fields that do need to be tested.
 What's the proper approach?
 Here are some data guidelines.
 #### 5.a Validate on Data Entry
 In principal, you shouldn't ever put bad data into your database.
 So when you pull an object out of a database, you should trust it to be valid.
 If it's not, if there's a null field that need a valid value, then go back to your database validation methods to see where it failed to get set.
 And throw an exception describing the missing data.
+The idea here is that *data should be validated when it comes into your applicaiton.* Once it has been validated, trust it.
+Once again, there will be bugs in your data.
+You'll find them as you excercise your application.
 #### 5.b Validate if necessary on data retrieval
 I've seen many `if (x != null)` tests on objects taken from the many-end of a one-to-many relationship, which means they couldn't possibley be null.
 By itself, testing for null is pretty harmless, as long as you throw an exception if the object is not supposed to be null.
 #### 5.c Validate on object modification